-Where it rains it can flood, and the NFIP protects Americans against the financial losses from flood.
-For the safety of our communities, let’s ensure that the NFIP is viable for the next 50 years.
+Where it rains, it can flood.
+The NFIP protects Americans against the financial losses from floods.
+For the safety of our communities, together we can ensure that the NFIP is viable for the next 50 years.

-- The NFIP exists in 22,309 communities across the country who are choosing to protect themselves from flood by managing their floodplains.
+- The NFIP's policies can be purchased in more than 22,000 communities across the country that are choosing to protect their residents from flood by managing their floodplains.

-- The NFIP assists and regulates local governments lowering the built environment’s exposure to flood saving the Nation more than $1.6 billion/year in avoided flood losses.
+- The NFIP assists and regulates local governments lowering the built environment’s exposure to flood, which saves the Nation more than $1.6 billion/year in avoided flood losses.

-- The NFIP paid over $64 billion in claims over the last 50 years, averaging $1.28 billion per year.
+- The NFIP paid over $64 billion in claims during the last 50 years, averaging $1.28 billion per year.